ibarryyan/ibarryyan/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Beijing China.
-- 🌱 I’m currently learning Golang,ElasticSearch,gRPC and etcd.
+- 🌱 I’m currently learning ElasticSearch, gRPC and etcd.
 - ⚡ Fun fact: listening to music, playing code, badminton, running

 Technical column: